MaastrichtU-CDS/javabestpractises/Readme.md

 be perfectly optimized, it is simply an example of how to write "clean" code and use the various maven plugins to check the quality of your code.

 The pom of this project can be used as the basis of your own maven project.
-It contains the necesary dependencies to set
+It contains the necessary dependencies to set up:
-up:

 1) Unit testing
 2) Test coverage